ibm-cloud-docs/vmwaresolutions/vcenter/vc_hybrid_deletingbundle.md

 Verify the following requirements before you remove the Hybridity Bundle:

 * You have a V2.4 or later vCenter Server instance with the Hybridity Bundle enabled.
-* You do not have the VMware HCX on {{site.data.keyword.cloud_notm}} service installed on your vCenter Server instance.
+* You do not have the VMware HCX on {{site.data.keyword.cloud}} service installed on your vCenter Server instance.
 * You have access to the VMware vSphere Web Client as Administrator.
 * If not already applied, you have BYOL keys available to apply for VMware NSX and each VMware vSAN cluster.
 * Optionally and if not already applied, you have BYOL keys available to apply for the VMware vCenter Server and VMware vSphere Enterprise Plus licenses.